ga4gh/va-spec/schema/va-spec/base/def/VariantPathogenicityProposition.rst

       - The :ref:`Condition` for which the variant impact is stated.
    *  - penetranceQualifier
       -
-      - string
+      - :ref:`MappableConcept`
       - 0..1
       - Reports the penetrance of the pathogenic effect - i.e. the extent to which the variant impact is expressed by individuals carrying it as a measure of the proportion of carriers exhibiting the condition.
    *  - modeOfInheritanceQualifier
       -
-                        .. raw:: html

-                            <span style="background-color: #B2DFEE; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Unordered">&#8942;</span>
-      - :ref:`Coding`
+      - :ref:`MappableConcept`
-      - 0..m
+      - 0..1
       - Reports a pattern of inheritance expected for the pathogenic effect of the variant.
-Use HPO terms within the hierarchy of 'HP:0000005' (mode of inheritance) to specify.
+HPO terms within the hierarchy of 'HP:0000005' (mode of inheritance) are recommended to specify.
-   *  - geneContextQualifier
-      -
-      - :ref:`MappableConcept` | :ref:`iriReference`
-      - 0..1
-      - Reports the gene through which the pathogenic effect asserted for the variant is mediated (i.e. it is the variant's impact on this gene that is responsible for causing the condition).